Benjamin Hodge (Kansas politician)

+Benjamin B. Hodge (born March 20, 1980) is a Republican former American politician.

+Political Career

+State Representative

-Benjamin B. Hodge (born March 20, 1980) is an American former politician who served in the Kansas House of Representatives as a Republican for slightly less than one term.
-He was originally elected to the Kansas House in 2006, winning relatively close victories in both the primary (53%, vs. 47% for fellow Republican Bobby Love) and the general election (55%, vs. 45% for Democrat Bond Faulwell).
-He succeeded Scott Schwab in the state house, who instead ran for election to the U.S. House of Representatives, but was defeated in the primary.
-Hodge resigned his state house seat in May 2008, and Schwab successfully ran for his old state house seat in that year's elections.
+Hodge served in the Kansas House of Representatives for less than one term.
+He was elected to District 49 of the Kansas House (representing Overland Park) in 2006, ascending to the seat in relatively close victories in both the primary (53%, vs. 47% for fellow Republican Bobby Love) and the general election (55%, vs. 45% for Democrat Bond Faulwell).
+Hodge resigned his state house seat less than 18 months into his term and was replaced by Scott Schwab on May 27, 2008.